lectorguard/NAT-Data-Collector/README.md

 * Set Target System from **local machine** to **WSL 22.04**
 * Set StartUp Item to **server-app** (It can take a while until it shows up)

+# Debuggig android

+* Under tools->Android Tools->logcat, you can see LOGI and LOGW.
+Filter for native-activity.